Male doing HIIT to increase Testosterone

 Magnesium also plays a role in supporting testosterone production.
 It's involved in over 300 biochemical reactions in the body and helps regulate various bodily functions including muscle and nerve function, blood sugar levels, and blood pressure.

-combined with regular exercise.
+Studies have indicated that magnesium supplementation can elevate testosterone levels, particularly when combined with regular exercise.
 Men participating in a study who received 10 mg of magnesium per kilogram of body weight showed increased testosterone levels compared to a control group (21).

 5. Avoid Certain Environmental Toxins